 Yes, I made a lot of mistakes.

-But here are the resources that helped me the most on my first hike, without which I would have made many more mistakes.
+But here are the resources that helped me the most, without which I would have made many more mistakes.
+I hope they help you, too!

 Books & Blogs